-Murder suspect was working as security guard in South LA before captureBy Alex Alonso
+Murder suspect was working as security guard in South LA before captureBy Alex A. Alonso

 STREETGANGS.COM STAFF WRITER

 LOS ANGELES -– On Thursday Los Angeles Police Chief Charlie Beck held a press conference to announce the capture of a murder suspect that was among California’s top 10 ‘Most Wanted’ parolees.
 Mark Rudolph Reed, 42, is wanted in connection to the 2007 murder of Marlon Greene in DeKalb County, Georgia.
 Reed, with a female accomplice, who is now in custody, helped kill and bury the Atlanta man off River Road in Ellenwood, Georgia according to investigators.